 12. Rising Strong by Brené Brown

-Through the stories, including those from her own life, Brown challenges the reader to think about their own relationships.
+Through the stories, including those from her own life, Brené Brown challenges her reader to think about their own relationships.
 One story is about a strong discussion or argument she had with her husband.
-Readers will easily see themselves between the lines of the stories told.

 13. The 4-Hour Workweek by Tim Ferriss